Lusan-sapkota/TimeRing/README.md

 ## 📦 Installation

-For an easy installation on Debian-based systems (like Ubuntu), a `.deb` package will be available in the [GitHub Releases](https://github.com/Lusan-sapkota/TimeRing/releases) section and on SourceForge.
+For an easy installation on Debian-based systems (like Ubuntu), a .deb package is available in the GitHub Releases section and on SourceForge.
 This is the recommended method for most users.

 For other systems or for development, you can install from source.